hannibunny/nlpbook/NLP/_build/html/_sources/03postagging/01tagsetsAndAlgorithms.md

 where $V$ is the applied vocabulary.

 **Training:** For training a Unigram-Tagger a large PoS-tagged corpus is required.
 Such corpora are publicly available for almost all common languages, e.g. the [Brown Corpus](https://en.wikipedia.org/wiki/Brown_Corpus) for English and the [Tiger Corpus](https://www.ims.uni-stuttgart.de/forschung/ressourcen/korpora/tiger/) for German.
-In such corpora each word is associated with it's PoS, as can be seen in the following sentence from the Brown corpus:
+In such corpora each word is associated with its PoS, as can be seen in the following sentence from the Brown corpus:

 ```
 [('The', 'DET'), ('Fulton', 'NOUN'), ('County', 'NOUN'), ('Grand', 'ADJ'), ('Jury', 'NOUN'), ('said', 'VERB'), ('Friday', 'NOUN'), ('an', 'DET'), ('investigation', 'NOUN'), ('of', 'ADP'), ("Atlanta's", 'NOUN'), ('recent', 'ADJ'), ('primary', 'NOUN'), ('election', 'NOUN'), ('produced', 'VERB'), ('``', '.'), ('no', 'DET'), ('evidence', 'NOUN'), ("''", '.'), ('that', 'ADP'), ('any', 'DET'), ('irregularities', 'NOUN'), ('took', 'VERB'), ('place', 'NOUN'), ('.', '.')]